I found a very common and noticeable difference in the habits and daily routines of freelancers who are successful and those who aren’t

 Deliberately or unknowingly but I found that highly successful freelancers and entrepreneurs have a habit of surrounding themselves with positive-minded people.
 They interact with everyone, but they don’t hang out with everyone.
 They choose the right people they want to hang out with.

 Having too many negative people around you won’t get the best out of you.

 “You are the average of the five people you most associate with” – Tim Ferriss.

-When I was in Kolkata, my friends were more focus on doing a job and not trying entrepreneurship.
-After moving to Surat the people around me are more focus on starting a business.
-I see a clear change in how I view the business opportunity now than I used to back then.
+When I was in Kolkata, my friends were more focused on doing a job and not trying entrepreneurship.
+After moving to Surat, the people around me are more focused on starting a business.
+I see an apparent change in how I view the business opportunity now than I used to back then.

-I have seen this happen to some of my school and college friends as well where I met them after few years.
-They were totally different personality but as the people around them changed, they have an impact on it.
+I have seen this happen to some of my school and college friends as well, where I met them after a few years.
+They were different personalities, but as the people around them changed, they have an impact on it.

-The people around you have a huge impact on the way you approach various scenarios.
+The people around you have a massive impact on the way you approach various scenarios.
 So make sure you choose the right kind of positive people around you.

-3. They Plan to be in the Game for a Long Term
+3. The Plan is to be in the Game for a Long Term

 When I got in Surat, I heard from a friend that struck me.